Ben10164/CPSC326/Unit 1.md

 ### Compilation

-* Compilation:
 * Uses the design principle: Seperation of Concerns
 * Typical assembly line, parts come in and people have specific jobs
   * each box/step has a specific thing that it does

 #### Front End Compilation

-* Source Program
+Source Program

 * Source Program feeds into the Lexical Analyzer (Lexer)

-* Lexer
+Lexer

 * Lexer takes the source input, does some processing, and identifies "Tokens"
   * basic part of the programming language (keyword, or program symbol)
 * Reads until a token, then sends it out!
   * If there is an error, the lexer can abort
     * instead of reading everything and then checking for tokens, lexer does it token at a time in case there is an error
     * Designed to be efficient
   * Why do we care about compilers to be fast?
     * You can't develop as fast if it takes a long time to compile the code
 * Lexer outputs a token "stream"

-* Parser
+Parser

 * Token stream goes to the Syntax Analysis (Parser)
 * The parser doesn't have to worry about the source code itself, because it is only working with wellformed tokens.
 * The parser figures out how the tokens go together
   * if the tokens can't, that is a syntax error
 * Parser Ouputs an "Abstract Syntax Tree" (AST)

   ```c
   3 + x * 5 will be seen as